-Whether you’re tired of taking half days and feeling sore at the beginning of the season, or you’re looking to take your skiing or snowboarding to the next level, working out off of the hill can help.
+Whether you’re tired of taking half days and feeling sore at the beginning of the season, or you’re looking to take your skiing or snowboarding to the next level, doing exercises for skiing and working out off of the ski resort hill can help.

 Of course, nothing will improve your skiing and snowboarding like hitting the slopes on a regular basis.
-But training your body at home will help you gain the strength and endurance to make the most of your days on the mountain, and it’ll help prevent injuries.
-We’ve compiled a list of 10 exercises do to at home or in the gym that will help you prepare for the season and take your skills up a notch.
+But training your body at home will help you gain the strength and stamina to make the most of your days on the mountain, and it’ll help prevent injuries.

-In order to exercise for skiing and snowboarding, let’s first talk about what types of training will benefit your skiing and snowboarding.
+In order to exercise for skiing and snowboarding, let’s first talk about what type of training plan will benefit your skiing and snowboarding.

 Strength: Strengthening the areas that you use the most while skiing and boarding such as the quads, glutes, hamstrings, and hips

-Balance: Working your core and hips to improve your balance and stability and decrease the risk of injuring your knees
+Balance: Working towards a strong core and working your hips to improve your balance and stability and decrease the risk of injuring your knees

 Endurance: Working on your cardiovascular fitness and strength endurance so you can take run after run without breaking or ending the day early